jacaravas/spheres-augur-build/spheres_profile/state_descriptions/guam_description.md

 ## SARS-CoV-2 analysis with Guam-focused subsampling
 This analysis focuses on SARS-CoV-2 sequences available from Guam with additional sequences from the rest of the USA selected by genetic similarity to the sequences.
 Additional global context is provided by evenly sampling sequences from major global regions across time.

+For display purposes, Guam's region has been re-coded fom "Oceania" to "North America"